telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Builtin Metadata

-Some attribute properties are not directly modifiable by NGSIv2 clients, but they can be rendered by NGSIv2 servers to provide extra information.
+Some attribute properties are not directly modifiable by clients, but they can be rendered by Orion to provide extra information.
 From a representational point of view, they are just like regular metadata, with name, value, and type.

 Builtin metadata are not rendered by default.
 In order to render a specific metadata, add its